-This river is visited by thousands of river enthusiast every year because of the astounding beauty.
-The colour of the water body changes in different seasons.
+This river is visited by thousands of river enthusiasts every year because of its astounding beauty.
+The color of the water body changes in different seasons.
 Despite the brown hue, the river water is clean and every year attracts a plethora of rafters.

 7. The Vjosa River, Albania